acumos/documentation/docs/user-guides/portal-user-guide.rst

     federated relationship with your local instance.

 **MY DELETED MODELS**
-    Initially, successfully onboarded model will appear in my Models page in the UNPUBLISHED section.
+    Initially, successfully on-boarded model will appear in my Models page in the UNPUBLISHED section.
 These are visible only to the owner of that model and any collaborators of that model (via the "Share Model" process).
-Partially onboarded models (in process) are also displayed in this section but are shown greyed out until the onboarding process is successfully completed.
+Partially on-boarded models (in process) are also displayed in this section but are shown greyed out until the on-boarding process is successfully completed.

 Clicking on any model image shows the Model Detail page for that model.

 Managing Your Model
 -------------------
 If a model has not been published, the Model Detail page may not show